yhagio/tutorialedge.net/content/python/python-c-extensions-tutorial.md

 In this tutorial we'll be building a very simple `C` based Python module that will feature a number of different functions that should hopefully give you enough to get started.

-We'll be creating 3 distinct functions:
+We'll be creating 2 distinct functions:

 * A `Hello World` function that simply performs a print.
 * A Simple Fibonacci Function that takes in a value `n`.
-* A Function that takes in an `Object` and modifies it

 ## Getting Started